meln5674/grafana-mongodb-community-plugin/README.md

 Do you know about any of the following topics?
 If so, I'd love to hear from you!

 * React.js - Making the query editor UI not an eyesore
-* MongodB - Providing representative sample data sets and queries to improve automated tests.
+* MongoDB - Providing representative sample data sets and queries to improve automated tests.
 Implementing other authentication types.
 * Grafana - Sample dashboards using the sample datasets
 * All three - Investigating implementing a graphical query builder.